 - You’re experiencing weight gain for no apparent reason.

 These may be signs of irregularities needing to be corrected.
 Some of them may be interrelated.
-Polycystic Ovary Syndrome (PCOS) has various symptoms related to hormone imbalance.
+For example, Polycystic Ovary Syndrome (PCOS) has various symptoms related to hormone imbalance.

 Hirsutism is one of the main telltale signs.